MyJineng/Crowdfunding_ETL/README.md

 Crowdfunding data was sourced from excel files than cleaned using Pandas before loading data into PostGresSQL.

+Due to relationship constraints contained in the SQL Schema, please load the csvs in this order: category, subcategory, contacts, and finally campagin funding.

 # Campaign Category Data Frames - split data into two unique columns, dropped uncessary data, and added unique identifers
 ![image](https://github.com/MyJineng/Crowdfunding_ETL/assets/98989716/bbf7c1c3-74d1-44c1-a914-a4e932994ba6)